Upin & Ipin: Broadcast

 Upin & Ipin began premiered on TV9 for 11 seasons from 14 September 2007 until 30 December 2017.
 The broadcasting rights of the show then acquired by Astro and broadcast on both Astro Ceria and Astro Prima following a partnership signed between Astro Malaysia Holdings and Les' Copaque in 2018, replacing TV9 who holds the broadcasting rights for 11 seasons.
-The series' tenth season become the first season of Upin & Ipin to be aired on TV2 and began aired on 10 July 2021.
-The Indonesian broadcasting rights for Upin & Ipin were acquired by MNCTV and RCTI, while the Singaporean broadcasting rights acquired by Mediacorp Suria.
+The series' tenth season become the first season of Upin & Ipin to be simulcasted through blocktime and content distribution partnership arrangements with Radio Television Malaysia (RTM) on TV2 and began aired on 10 July 2021.
+The Indonesian broadcasting rights for Upin & Ipin were acquired by MNCTV and RCTI, while the Singaporean broadcasting rights acquired by Mediacorp's Suria and the Bruneian broadcasting rights acquired by Radio Television Brunei (RTB).

 The Walt Disney Company holds the international broadcasting rights to the series following a partnership signed between Les' Copaque and Disney.
-The series began premiered on Disney Channel Asia on 23 November 2009 where the third season become the series' first season released for international market with English dub until December 2020 and made available for online streaming on Disney+ Hotstar starting 1 June 2021.
+The series premiered on Disney Channel Asia on 23 November 2009 where the third season become the series' first season released for international market with English dub until December 2020 and made available for online streaming on Disney+ Hotstar (now Disney+) starting 1 June 2021.
 Starting 7 April 2021, Upin & Ipin released widely on Netflix in the United Kingdom and Australia.